Has Donald Trump Ever Played a Video Game?

 “The video games, movies, the internet stuff is so violent,” Trump said “I have a very young son who I look at some of the things he’s watching and I say, ‘How is that possible?’”

 So Trump’s children probably never got him to pick up a controller, but maybe his business partners did?
-After all, he has slapped his face on a handful of console and PC games over the years, including a series of gambling games called Trump Castle, the business simulation game Donald Trump’s Real Estate Tycoon! and a PC version of The Apprentice.
+After all, he has slapped his face on a handful of console and PC games over the years, including a series of gambling games called Trump Castle, the business simulation game Donald Trump’s Real Estate Tycoon!, and a PC version of The Apprentice.

 It’s unlikely.
 In 2007, amid Trump’s public spat with Rosie O’Donnell, a simple game allowing the two to pummel each other began making the rounds online.
 The Daily News asked his longtime assistant Rhona Graff if Trump ever played the game.
 “I don’t think so,” she said.
 “Certainly not during office hours.”